Linkkijkl/linkki-web/readme.md

 Try running `yarn`, and make sure you have the extended edition version 0.164.0 of Hugo installed.

+If the error ends with `error calling imageConfig: image: unknown format` run `git-lfs install` followed by `git-lfs pull`.

 ### Do I benefit from contributing?

 Yes!
 If you make (a) useful contribution(s) to this repo, you may